vnvlabs/vnvlabs/README.md

 That said, the true power of the VnV Graphical User Interface comes from its integration with the VnV Toolkit.
 The VnV Toolkit provides a large set of macros that, when included in your code base, allow for features like; auto completion of input files, runtime integration testing, performance monitoring, automatic report generation, live data visualization and more.

-TODO: Add a gif

-## A Simple Demo Application.

-The easiest way to spin up a VnV GUI is with docker:

-    docker run --rm -it -p 5001:5001 ghcr.io/vnvlabs/all /vnv-gui/run.sh

-Once that command is finished, navigate to localhost:5001 in the browser to see the GUI.
-This docker image includes a number of popular scientific applications that have been augmented with VnV Toolkit Macros to improve their functionality within the GUI.
-The application source is available int the /user/dev/source directory.
-It is installed in the "/user/dev/software" directory.

 ## Integrate VnV Into your code base